Security-Onion-Solutions/securityonion-docs/email.rst

 Manual Configuration
 --------------------

 If you don't want to run ``so-email`` as described above, you can configure email manually as described in the following sections.
-Applications such as Sguil and Wazuh have their own mail configuration and don't rely on a mail server in the OS itself.
+Some applications (like Wazuh) have their own mail configuration and don't rely on a mail server in the OS itself.
 However, you may still want to install a mail server in the OS so that you can get daily emails from the sostat script and from Zeek.

 Operating System
 ----------------